-Claims may be made for additional subsistence expenses (accommodation, food and drink, etc.) when travelling by a less carbon-intensive mode necessitates more travel time.
+Claims may be made for additional subsistence expenses from the Learning and Research Fund (accommodation, food and drink, etc.) when travelling by a less carbon-intensive mode necessitates more travel time.
 In addition, if additional expenses are incurred to facilitate working whilst traveling by a less carbon-intensive mode (e.g. roaming charges, internet connection charges), these may be claimed as an expense.